Icahn School Of Medicine At Mount Sinai

 New scan could catch hidden prostate cancers in men avoiding treatment

-Diagnosis Recruiting nowThis study looks at whether adding a special PET/CT scan (rhPSMA-7.3) to the usual MRI can find more aggressive prostate cancers in men with low-risk cancer who are monitoring their condition.
-About 120 men will get both scans before a biopsy to see which method spots dangerous c…
+Diagnosis Recruiting nowThis study looks at whether a special PET/CT scan (rhPSMA-7.3) can find more aggressive prostate cancers than standard MRI in men with low-risk cancer who are not yet getting treatment.
+About 120 men will get both scans before a biopsy to see which method works better.
+The goal i…

 Phase: PHASE2 • Sponsor: Icahn School of Medicine at Mount Sinai • Aim: Diagnosis